belle2/basf2/tracking/doc/eventTimeExtraction.rst

 SVD Event Time Estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^
-This is a simple estimator that is computed after tracking: the SVD clusters, belonging to the outgoing arm (or to the ingoing arm, only if the ingoing arm is also present and has a smaller time than the outgoing arm, or if the ingoing arm is the only one available), used in the reconstruction of tracks with :math:`p_T > 250` MeV/c are selected and then compute the time of the event as the average of the cluster times.
+This is a simple estimator that is computed after tracking: the SVD clusters, belonging to the outgoing arm (or to the ingoing arm, if its time is smaller than the outgoing arm time or if it is the only one available), used in the reconstruction of tracks with :math:`p_T > 250` MeV/c are selected and then compute the time of the event as the average of the cluster times.
 This is the default time of the event computed by tracking.

 CDC Hit Based Estimator
 ^^^^^^^^^^^^^^^^^^^^^^^